bhits/phr/README.md

 ```
 *NOTE: Please note that these additional arguments will be appended to the default `ENTRYPOINT` specified in the `Dockerfile` unless the `ENTRYPOINT` is overridden.*

-### Configuring Sample C32/CCDA Documents
+### Configuring Sample C32/C-CDA Documents

-PHR allows patients to upload C32 and/or CCDA documents to their account for use when testing their consents using Try My Policy.
-PHR can also be configured to provide one or more sample C32 and/or CCDA documents which will be made available to all patients to use when testing their consents.
-By default, PHR is configured to provide a single sample document named `"C-CDA_R2_CCD_2_MODIFIED.xml"` to all patients.
+The PHR allows patients to upload C32 and/or C-CDA documents to their account for use when testing their consents using Try My Policy.
+The PHR can also be configured to provide one or more sample C32 and/or C-CDA documents which will be made available to all patients to use when testing their consents.
+By default, the PHR is configured to provide a single sample document named `"C-CDA_R2_CCD_2_MODIFIED.xml"` to all patients.
 That sample document is built into the PHR application itself, and the default `application.yml` file is set to use that built-in `"C-CDA_R2_CCD_2_MODIFIED.xml"` file as the sample document for patients.

 To use your own file(s) as the sample document(s) for patients, override the `application.yml` file's `c2s.phr.patient-document-uploads.sample-uploaded-documents` property as follows:
 ```yml